bebatut/enasearch/src/paper/paper.md

 The European Nucleotide Archive (ENA) [@leinonen2010european] is a database providing acces to a comprehensive record of nucleotide sequencing information (raw sequencing data, sequence assembly information and functional annotation).
 ENA provides a programmatic access to the database via REST URLs via 5 main portals (Data, Taxon, Marker, Search and File reports).

 ENASearch is a Python library to search and retrieve data from ENA database.
-It allows also to access the different fields or possible options to build a request on ENA, with many different functions.
-ENASearch can also be used through a command-line interface or inside Galaxy [@afgan2016galaxy].
+It also allows for rich querying support by accessing different fields, filters or functions offered by ENA.
+ENASearch can be used as a Python package, through a command-line interface or inside Galaxy [@afgan2016galaxy].

 # References